Constellation-Labs/documentation-hub/validate/automated/nodectlUpgrade.md

 ## Upgrading with nodectl

 There are `3` upgrade mechanisms regarding `nodectl`.
-1. Upgrade the nodectl utility to a new version. (binary)
+1. Upgrade the **nodectl** utility to a new version. (binary)
-2. Upgrade your Node to handle new features of nodectl, or modify some elements to make your Node more efficient when working with the nodectl utility.
+2. Upgrade your Node to handle new features of **nodectl**, or modify some elements to make your Node more efficient when working with the **nodectl** utility.
-3. Upgrade Tessellation and any elements of the VPS that may require modification to work with the Tessellation protocol.
+3. Upgrade **Tessellation** and any elements of the VPS that may require modification to work with the **Tessellation** protocol.

-Mechanisms `2` and `3` may include updating features of the VPS to facility functionality of your Node.
+Mechanisms `2` and `3` may include updating features of the VPS to facilitate functionality of your Node.

-Using nodectl's built-in upgrade command, you do not have to worry about the differences mentioned when upgrading nodectl.  nodectl is smart enough to guide you through the upgrade process.
+Using **nodectl's** built-in [upgrade command](./nodectlCommands#upgrade_nodectl), you do not have to worry about the differences mentioned when upgrading nodectl.  **nodectl** is smart enough to guide you through the upgrade process.
 It will know if you need any extra steps to complete.

 These steps include:
-  - Is it safe to upgrade from the current version of nodectl your Node is running to the latest version?
-There is an upgrade path that might need to be taken; dependent on, how long you have waited to upgrade your Node.
+  - Is it safe to upgrade from the current version of **nodectl** your Node is running to the latest version?
+    - There is an [upgrade path](./nodectlUpgradePath) that might need to be taken; dependent on, how long you have waited to upgrade your Node.
-  - Does your Node require an extra upgrade steps to complete the nodectl upgrade for effective operation.
+  - Does your Node require any extra upgrade steps to complete the **nodectl** upgrade for effective operation.

 :::caution
 Currently there is not a scheduled release process for nodectl.